 Quarantine Book Club: "Fierce Attachments" by Vivian Gornick

 Fierce Attachments is an easy read—funny, surprising, full of electric sentences and unforgettable characters.
-It tells the story of one woman's quest for purpose as she comes of age as a writer, a thinker, and a feminist in 1970s New York City.
+It tells the story of one woman's quest for purpose as she comes of age in New York City.

-It's also about expectations around marriage and men and the mysteries of the human heart.
+It's also about men and women and the mysteries of the human heart.
 And it's about the author's relationship with her difficult mother (or maybe it's about what a difficult daughter Gornick is).

 "The book is an object of furious motion, humming with its own energy," says the novelist Jonathan Lethem.

 We will read it together over four weeks, and gather on Saturday mornings to discuss it.
 Along the way, we will also talk about the art of memoir itself, and we'll take a look at what writers like James Baldwin, Karl Ove Knausgaard, Joan Didion, and others have done in the memoir arena.

 If you miss the live meetings, no problem: A recording of each session will be sent to all ticket holders automatically.